Social Work Program

 - Assist in developing positive behavioral intervention strategies

-- Participate in Multi-Tiered Systems of Support process (MTSS)
+- Participate in the Multi-Tiered Systems of Support process (MTSS)

 Community Support Groups are a virtual and face-to-face training for the friends and family members concerned about their loved ones who live with a substance use disorder.
 This program is based on the Community Reinforcement and Family Training (CRAFT) model.